mithleshprasad/kanban_board/README.md

 - React Router for navigation
 - Axios for API calls
 - Context API or Redux for state management
-- CSS/SCSS or styled-components for styling
+- React bootstrap or styled-components for styling